C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - Provide information on the username history of a Twitter user
 - Extract intelligence from Instagram accounts
 - Provide intelligence on Mastodon users
+- Find out if a Gmail address is deliverable, meaning if it exists and is valid or not.

 **Simply invite the BOT to your server.**